csaea/ap-p-python/README.md

-# python-fundamentals
+# CSAEA Python Fundamentals

-All the fundamental concepts for python for CSAEA.
+Here you'll find all the fundamental concepts for python for CSAEA.
 Lessons and challenges can be found in the directories here.
+The lessons include everything you'd need to know for the AP Computer Science Principles Exam.

 ## To Develop and Run Code